yuhaoz2/yuhaoz2.github.io/content/authors/admin/_index.md

     date_end: 2020-06-30
     summary: |
       Representative projects:
-      - A software architecture for autonomous taxiing of aircraft
+      - Designed a high-level architecture for autonomous taxiing of aircraft.
-      - Falsification of a vision-based automatic landing system
+      - Implemented separate modules for the proposed architecture which includes a path finding algorithm, a taxi-way waypoint generator and a low-level tracking controller.
+      - Employed falsification techniques to evaluate the performance of the designed controllers.

   - position: Grader
     company_name: University of Michigan-Ann Arbor